-Outlaw Motor Cycle Gangs (OMCGs) are one of the most high profile manifestations of organised crime.
-They have an active presence in all Australian states and territories.
-It is the criminal activities of OMCGs that distinguish them from recreational motor cycle riding clubs, which are made up of people who get together solely to ride their motor cycles and socialise.
+Outlaw motorcycle gangs (OMCGs) are one of the most high-profile manifestations of organised crime, with an active presence in all Australian states and territories.
+They see themselves as the ‘one percenters’ who operate outside the law.
+Their criminal activities distinguish OMCGs from recreational motor cycle riding clubs, which are made up of people who get together solely to ride their motor cycles and socialise.

-The most recent assessment of OMCGs identified that there are 38 ‘one percent’ OMCGs operating in Australia, with about 4,500 patched members, 900 prospects and over 2500 associates.
+The most recent assessment of OMCGs identified that there are 39 ‘one percent’ OMCGs operating in Australia, with more than 4,670 patched members and 970 prospects.